Guide to Weight Loss Surgery in Mexico

 Process of WLS in Mexico

 First, a patient will contact a health travel agent or qualified surgeon in Mexico.
 That medical professional will review the patient’s medical history.
 Next, the surgeon or agent will review the recommended bariatric surgery type to coordinate a call with the patient’s primary care physician and the surgeon to discuss the patient.
 Next, the surgeon will develop an all-inclusive charge for the hospital stay, the surgeon consultations, nurse visits, and follow-up calls and treatments.
-The hospital will load all of the patient’s information into its system while the patient travels to the destination and receives the surgery.
+The hospital will load the patient’s information into its system while the patient travels to the destination and receives the surgery.
 Depending on the type of surgery, the patient may need to go to a post-treatment facility or resort (mostly cosmetic surgery) with a 24/7 nurse.
 If not, they will be discharged, remain in a hotel for a day with their guest, and travel home to the United States to complete their follow-up visits with their primary care physician and a nutritionist.

 Contact Mexico Bariatric Center patient coordinators for any questions.